What Are Death Records in Alaska?

 Genealogical and medical researchers also find death records useful for their studies.
 Genealogical researchers use them to establish family histories and lineages.
 Medical scientists use data from death records to investigate trends in mortality and morbidity as well as in epidemiological studies.

-How Are Death Records Created in Alaska?
+How are Death Records Created in Alaska?

 The creation of death records in Alaska begins at the funeral home, crematorium, or establishment tasked or hired to handle the burial of the deceased.
 The funeral director fills out the details required for a death certificate.
-They will need to ask the family of the deceased certain details and contact the physician, coroner, or medical examiner for time of death and cause of death.
-After completing and signing this document, the funeral director forwards it to the Health Analytics and Vital Records department of the Alaska Department of Health and Social Services.
+They will need to ask the family of the deceased certain details and contact the physician, coroner, or medical examiner for the time of death and cause of death.
+After completing and signing this document, the funeral director forwards it to the Health Analytics and Vital Records Department of the Alaska Department of Health and Social Services.
 This department registers the death and certifies the record.
 Thereafter, eligible individuals may request copies of the vital records from this state agency.

 How to Find Death Records Online in Alaska